There are many ways to volunteer with the Society

 We have a whole variety of volunteering opportunities, some of which involve specialist skills, where we urgently need help.
 These roles are flexible and can range from a few hours a week working from home to being involved in projects, committees and organising events.
 Volunteering with the Society is highly rewarding in terms of helping protect our canal and is also great fun working as part of a team.
 Undertaking some of our more specialist volunteer roles provides the opportunity to use your existing knowledge and skills and can also provide useful work experience for students.

-The existing Chair will retire later this year and we are looking for an individual to lead the work of the Society and chair its Executive Committee, the key requirements being to:
+Following the retirement of our Chairman, we are looking for an individual to lead the work of the Society and chair its Executive Committee.
+The key requirements of this role are to:

 - Lead the executive team in developing and delivering the Society’s vision and strategy

 - Ensure the appropriate executive team is in place and carrying out the required duties

 - Represent the Society at key stakeholder meetings, including the managing authority and County Councils.

 - Discharge legal and regulatory requirements As a guide you would need to spend the equivalent of at least one day a week to undertake this important, interesting and rewarding role.

 We must continue to raise the profile of the Canal, support Fundraising and individual activities eg trip boats.
 Thus we particularly need help from people with Press and Marketing experience, including liaison with the press skills including writing press releases